houstonhaynes/fsharpnotes/content/_index.md

 ## What is The Purpose of this Site?

  This is a clearinghouse for short-form and long-form notes along my personal path to deeper understanding of F#.
-Because of the incredible "reach" of F# - into front end, back end, machine learning and Internet-of-Things, as well as its expansive capabilities as a *meta-language*, this site will venture pretty far and wide.
+Because of the incredible "reach" of F# - into front end, back end, machine learning and Internet-of-Things, as well as its expansive capabilities as a *meta-language*, this site will have an increasing span as time marches on.
 In the early stages I'll be focusing on "core" F# idioms.
-But as subjects 'fan out' there will be quite a bit about C# interop, as most of my current projects have crossover there.
+But as subjects 'fan out' there will be some digressions to outline C# interop, as many of my current projects cross into that domain.

+ And similarly, I will eventually delve into the [Fable](https://fable.io) compiler, which adds dimensions to F#.
+Outside of engineering circles which currently leverage the power of Fable it's *still* a relative unknown.
+But the fact that F# can compile to several other languages, starting with JavaScript, can provide type safety, performance, flexibility and __reach__ far beyond the .NET ecosystem.

 ## 'Tis The Gift To Be Simple 🎶